profsmith89/ctps/_sources/chap05.md

 print(f'The secret number is {secret}')
 ```

 Now that our computer can generate a secret number, we are ready to begin building the game.
 We can start *inside-out* or *outside-in*, which means deciding whether you think first about what takes place in a single game turn (i.e., inside-out) or by thinking about the overall structure of the game (i.e., outside-in).
-For this particular example, let's begin with what takes place in a single game turn.
+For this example, let's begin with what takes place in a single game turn.

 ```{tip}
 It doesn't matter whether you approach a problem inside-out or outside-in.
 Do whichever makes you most comfortable, or which seems to like the fastest way to get started.